 However, always keep in mind that training a chinchilla to urinate will take at least a small amount of effort.

-I encourage the readers always to provide their insight and feedback on the topics discussed in this blog.
+I always encourage readers to provide their insight and feedback on the topics discussed in this blog.